fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-azure-CosmosDB.md

 # Introduction
-Describe how to collaborate with Azure Cosmos DB APIs directly from Vantiq.
+This article describes collaborating with Azure Cosmos DB APIs directly from Vantiq.

 In this document, describe how to do the following from Vantiq's Procedures to Cosmos DB.
 - Create Documents (data records)
 - Retrieve a list of Documents